our history + Mission

 A reversal in thinking.

-The Metanoia Project is a 501 (c) whose origin dates back to 2007 after the Cleveland Police Department's 2nd District called together a number of community activists and homeless advocates to discuss the ever-growing problem of homelessness in Cleveland despite the shelters and services available in the area.
+The Metanoia Project is a 501 (c) whose origin dates back to 2007 after the Cleveland Police Department's 2nd District called together a number of community activists and homeless advocates to discuss an ever-growing concern: why were there so many individuals living outside during the life-threatening winter months despite the availability of shelters in the area?

 Since 2011, The Metanoia Project has operated a 100-plus bed shelter, open from mid-November through mid-April, that operates out of St Malachi Parish.